Bathroom Remodel Cost NJ: Complete 2026 Pricing Guide — featured image

-Back to Blog
+Back to JournalCost Guides

-Bathroom Remodel Cost: Complete 2026 Guide (NJ Pricing)
+Bathroom Remodel Cost NJ: Complete 2026 Pricing Guide

 For a companion guide on project timelines, see our bathroom remodel timeline guide.
 If you are weighing a kitchen project instead, our kitchen remodel cost guide provides the same level of detail for kitchens.

-Bathroom Remodel Cost by Scope
+Bathroom Remodel Cost by Scope#

-Powder Room Refresh: $5,000 - $10,000
+Powder Room Refresh: $5,000 - $10,000#

 A powder room refresh covers cosmetic upgrades to a half bath or small guest bathroom.
 You are updating the look without touching plumbing lines or changing the layout.